engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/benchmark-tests.md

 description: In order to avoid any kind of performance regression, we run our changes through relevant benchmark tests.
 As the word benchmark indicates, these tests check for discrete metrics for a certain facet of our software.
 ---

+# Well, working software

+Once we reliably ship working software with the help of automated functional testing, we should take a moment to appreciate our accomplishment.
+Running frequent and dependable tests places us in the higher echelons of software companies.
+I'm confident that implementing the large-scoped automated tests inspired us to consider how else we might monitor software quality beyond function.
+But, just as wine tasting, tattoos, home improvements, once we have a taste for it, we're planning the next one.

+This chapter covers ideas and strategies on how we move from "Well, it's working." to "It's working well.".

-# Benchmark Tests
+## Benchmark Tests

-When releasing new versions of our software, our acceptance criteria exceed operational functionality and stability.
-In order to avoid any kind of performance regression, we run our changes through relevant benchmark tests.
-As the word *benchmark* indicates, these tests check for discrete metrics for a certain facet of our software.
-The evaluated benchmarks of our software indicate whether our organization meets the acceptance criteria of stakeholders and compare our performance to competitors on the market.
+As the word *benchmark* indicates, these tests validate discrete metrics for a certain facet of our software.
+The evaluated benchmarks of our software indicate whether our organization meets the acceptance criteria set by our stakeholders.
+Measured metrics help us analyze and compare our performance to competitors on the market.
+In order to avoid any kind of performance regression, we write and run benchmark tests.

-## Performance Tests

-Testing against performance identifies efficiency bottlenecks within our software and, if done over time, helps us avoid introducing performance regressions with our changes.
+The primary example benchmarks performance.
+We write tests to identify efficiency bottlenecks within our software and.
+Over time, the practice helps us avoid performance regressions with our changes.
 We define performance as any metric occurring during runtime that we care about and decide to document.

 For example, we identify issues related to memory leaks and resource management by running our software at full capacity for an extended amount of time.
 We measure the system's maximum load and user interactions by continuously incrementing the amount of concurrent calls until processing errors crop up.
 We measure the acceptable loading time of a web page and response times for user interactions to ensure our system meets acceptable latency standards.

 We may measure performance-increasing strategies of cache effectiveness, edge content delivery, lazy loading, deferred executions, or whatever else we identify as crucial for our use cases.

-## Robustness Tests

 While *performance tests* evaluate our proficiency when everything goes well, *robustness tests* assess our capacity for dealing with increased load and failures.